-- residents.
-They have client numbers, public housing leases, and an obligation to pay rent.
+- to pay rent.
 A resident-employee's required rent payments cannot be lowered as a part of his/her compensation from the housing authority. - 2.
 If a public housing resident is employed by the housing authority and the employment is later terminated, the resident will retain his/her right to tenancy and be treated as any other public housing resident.